jasongilman/vdd-core/README.md

 # vdd-core

+vdd-core is a minimal Clojure library built to help enable Visualization Driven Development (VDD).
+Read [What is Visualization Driven Development]() (TODO make a link) first if you don't know what VDD is. vdd-core captures code execution as data in your coding environment, sends them to the browser, and then invokes code to visualize it.

+## What isn't it?

+  * It's not a visualization framework or a replacement for things like D3 or Raphael.js.
+  * It's not _only_ an educational tool.
+It's useful for education as a bonus.
+It was built to be used to help develop production software.

 ## What is it?

-vdd-core is a Clojure library built to help enable Visualization Driven Development.
-It captures code execution as data in your coding environment, sends them to the browser, and then connect to other code to visualize it.
-TODO need more here

-## What isn't it?
+  * a way to capture code execution and send it to the browser
+  * a set of components to help aid in building visualizations of code execution.

 TODO